-Under the Code, before the Port's CRB approves the Findings proposed above and before granting the exemption from competitive bidding, the Port must hold a public hearing to allow the Port to take comments on the draft findings for an exemption from the competitive bidding requirement.12 Draft findings summarizing the requested exemption from competitive bidding were published in compliance with the Code's notice requirements, and a public hearing was held on September 5, 2023 to allow interested parties to appear and present comments on the proposed exemption.
-No members of the public attended the meeting or separately provided public comment.
+7.1 Under the Code, before the Port's CRB approves the Findings proposed above and before granting the exemption from competitive bidding, the Port must hold a public hearing to allow the Port to take comments on the draft findings for an exemption from the competitive bidding requirement.12 Notice of draft findings summarizing the requested exemption from competitive bidding was advertised in compliance with the Code's notice requirements, and a public hearing was held on January 5, 2024 to allow interested parties to appear and present comments on the proposed exemption.
+No members of the public attended the hearing, and no comments were received.